Ealhswith: Life

+She was married to Alfred in 868.
+His elder brother Æthelred was then king, and according to Asser, Alfred was regarded as heir apparent.
+The Danes occupied the Mercian town of Nottingham in that year and her marriage to King Alfred was seen as political leverage.
+Alfred inherited the throne after his brothers death in 871.
+In accordance with ninth century West Saxon custom, she was not granted the title of queen.
+According to King Alfred, this was due to a crime committed by a former queen of the West Saxons, Eadburh, who had attempted to poison an enemy and accidentally killed her husband King Beorhtric instead in 802.
+Ealhswith had two sons and three daughters who survived to adulthood.

-After Alfred's death, in 901, Ealhswith did witness one charter during the reign of her son King Edward in which she is identified as "Ealhswið mater regis", Ealhswith mother of the king.
+She did not witness any surviving charters during Alfred's lifetime.
+After his death, in 901, Ealhswith did witness one charter during the reign of her son King Edward in which she is identified as "Ealhswið mater regis", Ealhswith mother of the king.
 Her name is subscribed immediately after King Edward, and before Edward's wife Ælfflæd.

 Alfred left his wife three important symbolic estates in his will, Edington in Wiltshire, the site of one important victory over the Vikings, Lambourn in Berkshire, which was near another, and Wantage, his birthplace.
 These were all part of his bookland, and they stayed in royal possession after her death.

-It was probably after Alfred's death in 899 that Ealhswith founded the convent of St Mary's Abbey, Winchester, known as the Nunnaminster.
-She died on 5 December 902, and was buried in her son Edward's new Benedictine abbey, the New Minster, Winchester.
+Ealhswith died on 5 December 902, and was buried in her son Edward's new Benedictine abbey, the New Minster, Winchester.
+Edward also had his father, Alfred, moved to New Minster, Winchester.
 She is commemorated in two early tenth century manuscripts as "the true and dear lady of the English".

-Ealhswith's brother Æthelwulf was ealdorman of western and possibly central Mercia under his niece's husband, Æthelred, Lord of the Mercians, in the 890s.
-He died in 901.
+Patron

+A common practice of royal women during the Anglo-Saxon Middle Ages was the founding of nunneries.
+These nunneries were often where royal or noble women retired upon the death of their husbands.
+Kings often sent their wives to nunneries to keep them away from political criticism that could follow their death, and to ensure that their wives did not do anything to tarnish their legacy.
+Ealhswith founded the convent of St Mary, usually called Nunnaminster, possibly after her husband's death.